V3L0C1T13S/reflectcord/docs/setup.md

 Alternatively, you can use Docker to run RabbitMQ.

 `docker run -d --hostname reflectcord --name reflectcord-rabbit -p 5672:5672 rabbitmq:3.11-management`

+#### Installing Reflectcord native dependencies

+Reflectcord native is the C++ code that some parts of Reflectcord call into.
+To install them, run this command in your terminal:

+`sudo apt install build-essential cmake g++`

 #### Dependencies